ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-step02.md

 ### Build and Run

 Use `ionic capacitor open ios` to open the application in Xcode.
-From there you can build and run the application on a device or emulator. *Note:* in order to run the application on a device, you need to have specify a "Team" along with "Provisioning Profile" and "Signing Certificate"
+From there you can build and run the application on a device or emulator. *Note:* in order to run the application on a device, you need to specify a "Team" along with "Provisioning Profile" and "Signing Certificate"

 ```bash
 ~/Projects/CS Demos/photo-gallery (master): ionic capacitor open ios